robindrost/prismic-integration-field-laravel/README.md

 #### Model implementation example

+You model must include these fields (or override the trait method) or method accessors.

+- id
+- title
+- description
+- image_url
+- updated_at

 Please note that I use a mix of option 1 and 2 here just as an example.

 ```